Professional AssociationsProfessional Associations: IEEE Solid State Circuits Society

 more informationMore information: Profile on Google Scholar

 Christoph Hagleitner leads the "heterogeneous cognitive computing systems" group at the IBM Research – Zurich Lab in Ruschlikon, Switzerland.
-The group focuses on (hardware-accelerated) heterogeneous computing systems for cloud and HPC.
-Applications include big-data analytics and cognitive computing.
+The group focuses on (hardware-accelerated) heterogeneous computing systems for security, cloud and HPC.
+Applications include hardware security modules, analytics, and cognitive computing.
 The research addresses all aspects of a heterogeneous system from applications and system architecture (compute, memory subsystem, network) down to compilers and new devices (e.g., nano-electro-mechanical devices and circuits).

 He obtained a diploma degree and a Ph.D. degree in Electrical Engineering from the Swiss Federal Institute of Technology (ETH), Zurich in 1997 and 2002, respectively.
 After receiving the Ph.D. degree for a thesis on the first single-chip gas detection system he lead the circuit-design group at the Physical Electronics Laboratory at the ETH Zurich.
 In 2003 he joined IBM Research to work on the system architecture of a novel probe-storage device (“millipede”-project).
 In 2008, he established and built up the newly created accelerator technologies team.